Originally posted: August 13, 2008

 September 12, 2012

 On July 23, 2012, Justice Horkins certified the Sunrise Propane action as a class action.
-Justice Horkins’ decision can be viewed here.
+Justice Horkins’ decision can be viewed Sunrise Order

 (Acrobat [PDF] file, ~2.1 Mb)

 The order requires notice of the certification to be provided to potential class members.
-Please click here (Acrobat [PDF] file, ~880 kb) to view the notice that contains important information about your rights as a potential class member.
+Please click here to read Notice of Certification (Acrobat [PDF] file, ~880 kb) that contains important information about your rights as a potential class member.

 Further updates will be provided on this website as they become available.